Zero-shot Sim2Real Transfer for Magnet-Based Tactile Sensor on Insertion Tasks: Method

 \subsection{GCS: Bridge Sim-to-Real Gap}

-Prior work bridges the sim-to-real gap via feature design, e.g., binarization \cite{qi2023generalinhand, yin2023rotatinginhand}.
-However, these features lose information that may be crucial in other tasks.
-For example, for insertion tasks \Secref{sec:experiment}, binarization of taxel force does not provide any information on the contact force between the peg and the environment.

-In our work, we aim to bridge the sim-to-real gap of raw tactile readings of dense, distributed, 3-axis tactile forces.
-This is the most general form of tactile input, which does not lose any information from tactile sensors.
+Prior works bridge the sim-to-real gap via binarization techniques \cite{qi2023generalinhand, yin2023rotatinginhand, yin2024translationinhand}.
+However, this technique loses information that is crucial for many tasks.
+For example, for insertion tasks (\Secref{sec:experiment}), binarization of taxel forces does not provide any information on the contact force between the peg and the environment.
+In our work, we aim to bridge the sim-to-real gap of \textit{raw tactile readings} of dense, distributed, 3-axes tactile forces, as it is the most general form of tactile input.
 To this end, we propose three simple yet effective techniques to address the above gaps.